-Experimental study suggests bone-marrow grafts show promise for some sufferers of low-back painApril 11th, 2013 in Diseases, Conditions, Syndromes /
+Experimental study suggests bone-marrow grafts show promise for some sufferers of low-back painApril 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study suggests that the type of bio-cellular grafts increasingly used by surgeons to repair damaged tissue may be useful for treating low-back pain (LBP).
 However, not all sufferers responded equally to the novel therapy.
 Results reported today at the 29th Annual Meeting of the American Academy of Pain Medicine ranged from complete pain relief to no improvement.

 The procedure involved injecting a concentrated form of bone-marrow cellular aspirate into lumbar discs in patients with clinical and objective evidence of disc degeneration.
 The results were reported in a poster authored by researchers from the Columbia Interventional Pain Center in Columbia, Mo., and the Bluetail Medical Group in Chesterfield, Mo.

 "The results of our case review are encouraging," said Donald J. Meyer, MD, PhD, the study's primary author.
 "Currently, when conservative treatment measures fail, therapeutic options are limited for individuals with back pain due to disc degeneration.
 Many resort to disc surgery or spinal fusion with mediocre results.
 Our goal is to help develop a safe, natural method to boost the body's own capacity to heal discogenic pain."